Yostina-Romani/SpendWise_API/README.md

 SpendWise provides a password recovery flow for users who forget their passwords.

-The general flow is:

 Forgot Password
-       ↓
+       │
+       ▼
 Enter Email
-       ↓
+       │
+       ▼
 Password Reset Request
-       ↓
+       │
+       ▼
 Reset Link / Token
-       ↓
+       │
+       ▼
 Create New Password
-       ↓
+       │
+       ▼
 Password Updated

-This allows users to regain access to their accounts without needing administrator intervention.
+This allows users to regain access to their accounts through the password reset process.

 ---